rkulla/vimogen/README.md

-Vimogen is perhaps the easiest way to install, remove, and update Vim plugins -- and to keep them synchronized on different machines.
+Vimogen is perhaps the easiest way to install, remove, and update Vim plugins -- and to keep them synchronized (and up-to-date) on different machines.

 Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_